The Dirichlet-to-Neumann map on asymptotically anti-de Sitter spaces and holography

 \begin{theorem} Consider a pair of asymptotically AdS spacetimes $(X_1,g_1)$, $(X_2,g_2)$ satisfying the same hypotheses as above and such that $\pX_1=\pX_2=Y$.
 For any $\nu>0$ except possibly for a countable set, if the corresponding Dirichlet-to-Neumann maps are equal (i.e., $\Lambda_{g_1}(\nu)=\Lambda_{g_2}(\nu)$), then the Taylor series of the metric at the boundary coincides.
 In particular, if the metrics are real analytic then they are isometric.

-Furthermore, if $(X_1,g_1)$ and $(X_2,g_2)$ are Einstein (but not necessarily real analytic) and satisfy the null convexity condition\footnote{See Definition \ref{nullco} in the main text.}, there exists a neighborhood $X_i'$ of~$Y$ in~$X_i$ such that $(X_1',g_1)$ and $(X_2',g_2)$ are isometric.
-Moreover, if null geodesics in $(X_i,g_i)$, $i=1,2$ have no conjugate points, then $(X_1,g_1)$ and $(X_2,g_2)$ are isometric. \end{theorem}
+Furthermore, if $(X_1,g_1)$ and $(X_2,g_2)$ are Einstein (but not necessarily real analytic) and satisfy the null convexity condition\footnote{See Definition \ref{nullco} in the main text.}, there exists a neighborhood $X_i'$ of~$Y$ in~$X_i$ such that $(X_1',g_1)$ and $(X_2',g_2)$ are isometric. \end{theorem}

 This provides a Lorentzian counterpart of the results of Joshi--S\'a Barreto \cite{Joshi2000} and Guillarmou--S\'a Barreto \cite{Guillarmou2009} for asymptotically hyperbolic manifolds.
-The extra hypotheses in the second part of the statement enable us to use the unique continuation result of Holzegel--Shao \cite{Holzegel2023} and the inverse result of Hintz--Uhlmann--Zhai \cite{Hintz2022a}.
+The extra hypotheses in the second part of the statement enable us to use the unique continuation result of Holzegel--Shao \cite{Holzegel2023}.
 We remark that the analysis of asymptotically hyperbolic Einstein manifolds by Guillarmou--S\'a Barreto \cite{Guillarmou2009} uses the real analyticity of the metric and the degenerate ellipticity of the Einstein equation at the boundary, properties that, however, are not available in the Lorentzian case.

 To conclude, our third result is a Lorentzian replacement of Graham and Zworski's theorem relating conformal invariants at $\pX$ with poles of the Dirichlet-to-Neumann map \cite{grahamzworski}:

 \begin{theorem} Let $(X,g)$ be an Einstein asymptotically AdS spacetime as in Theorem~\ref{thm:main1}.
 Let $k\in \nn$ and assume $k\leq \frac{d}{2}$ if $d$ is even.
 Then \beq L_k = (-1)^{k+1} 2^{2k} k!(k-1)! \big( \lim_{\nu\to k} (\nu-k) \Lambda_g(\nu)\big), \eeq is a conformally invariant differential operator in $\Diff^{2k}(\pX)$ with principal part $\square_{h(0)}^k$.
 Furthermore, the limit in \eqref{eq:resi} equals the residue of a meromorphic family of paired Lagrangian distributions. \end{theorem}